Grace Young (field hockey)

 Grace Young (born 23 August 2002) is a field hockey player from Australia.

 Personal life

 Grace Young was born and raised in Grafton, New South Wales.

 Career

 Domestic league

 In Hockey Australia's domestic league, the Sultana Bran Hockey One, Young is a member of the NSW Pride.

 Under–18

 Young made her junior international debut at the 2018 Summer Youth Olympics in Buenos Aires.
 She was a member of the Australian Hockey5s team that finished fifth in the girls' tournament.

+Under–21

+She represented the Australia U–21 team at the 2023 FIH Junior World Cup in Santiago.

 Hockeyroos

 In 2023, Young was named in the Hockeyroos squad for the first time.
-She will make her debut during season three of the FIH Pro League.
+She made her debut during the fourth season of the FIH Pro League.
+She earned her first senior international cap in a match against China in Sydney.

+Since her debut, Young has been a constant inclusion in the Hockeyroos squad.
+In 2024, she represented the team at the XXXIII Olympic Games in Paris, where the side finished in fifth place.